 We believe that training should be fun!
 We use force free methods to teach our pets our expectations.
 Since we currently do not have a facility we offer in-home training sessions or group classes at local parks.
 Want to brush up on social skills?
-Check out our calendar to drop in on a Sunday Social Pack walk.
+Check out our calendar to drop in on a Pack Walk Socials.

 Is there something specific you want to work on?

 We recommend starting with a 30-minute consultation.
-Although training will not start during this time, we can better evaluate your dogs needs then develop a custom training plan.
+Although training will not start during this time, we can better evaluate your dogs needs then develop a custom canine coaching plan.
 This also gives you an opportunity to meet your trainer and get to know our training philosophy.